mk590901/toit-rest-api/README.md

-# Access WEB services in TOIT
+# TOIT and REST API

 Below is an application that allows you to turn the __ESP32S3__ chip into an __MQTT__ client of weather service.